-In April of 2008, surprising everyone, the search committee introduced its candidate as a married co-minister couple, the Rev. Dr. Barbara Wells ten Hove and the Rev. Jaco ten Hove.
+At the same time, the search for a new minister began, and in April of 2008, surprising everyone, the search committee introduced its ministerial candidate as a married co-minister couple: the Reverend Dr. Barbara Wells ten Hove and the Reverend Jaco ten Hove.

 The co-ministers brought complimentary skills and interests.
 Barbara brought a deeper sense of structure to worship, mentoring worship associates and introducing consistent liturgical features in services, as well as the oversight of religious education.
 Jaco brought an interest in governance and administrative functions, membership development, pastoral care, music, and adult education.
 Together, they represented Cedars and promoted its presence in the local community.

-Comfortable with its sharing of The Island School’s campus, but hoping for better office and weekday activity space, Cedars began exploring facility possibilities in 2012.
-A promising opportunity was found in a well-located condominium office suite formerly used as the administrative headquarters for a private business school.
-With a previously formed capital fund and relatively modest additional fund-raising, a purchase was achieved.
+Comfortable with The Island School’s campus, but hoping for better office and weekday activity space, Cedars began exploring facility possibilities again in 2012.
+Much promise was found in a condominium office suite formerly used as the administrative headquarters for a private business school, and a successful purchase was achieved.

-Zackrie came from the 400-member UU Church of Berkeley, California, where he had been on staff as the Program Coordinator and Acting Director of Family Ministry for several years following graduation from the Starr King School for the Ministry, and that congregation honored him with ordination as the Reverend Zackrie Vinczen in October of 2019.
+Zackrie came from the 400-member UU Church of Berkeley, California, where he had been on staff as the Program Coordinator and Acting Director of Family Ministry for several years following graduation from Starr King School for the Ministry, and that congregation honored him with ordination as the Reverend Zackrie Vinczen in October of 2019.

 In early March of 2020, COVID-19 was suddenly recognized as a significant threat and public health emergency.
 A scheduled Installation Service for Reverend Zackrie was immediately postponed, Sunday services were moved online, and other previously in-person activities were revised or suspended.